wwarthen/RomWBW/Source/Doc/UserGuide.md

 will need to refer to ZCPR documentation for more information on the ALIAS facility.

-p-System has it's own startup command processing mechanism that is covered in the p-System documentation.
+p-System has its own startup command processing mechanism that is covered in the p-System documentation.

 ## ROM Customization